yKicchan/routopia/README.md

 The main differences from other libraries are as follows:

 - Autocomplete works during definition.
-- Autocomplete helps you find and filter paths during usage.
+- Autocomplete guides you to the correct path during usage.
 - Detailed inference is obtained through template literal types.

 routopia focuses on declaratively and simply getting type-safe URLs.